strontic/strontic.github.io/xcyclopedia/library/ScreenCapture.dll-5E03E1CB26D14FEE6C3EBA323AA2371E.md

 ## Possible Misuse

 *The following table contains possible examples of `ScreenCapture.dll` being misused.
-While `ScreenCapture.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ScreenCapture.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --